KIC/pandas_ml_utils/README.md

 ## TODO

+* rename pandas util to pandas ml utils and use pmu as abbreviation
 * multi model is just another implementation of model

-* add horizontal line at prob. cutoff https://stackoverflow.com/a/12864466/1298461
+* add horizontal line at prob. cutoff https://stackoverflow.com/a/12864466/1298461 to the chart

-* rename pandas util to pandas ml utils and use pml as abbreviation
+## Wanna help?
+* currently I only need binary classification, maybe you want to enable multiple classification categories.

-* write a nice readme
+* write some tests